 Prepare digestion buffer just prior to perfusion, as follows: supplement 50 mL of heart perfusion media with 6.25 µL of 100 mM CaCl2 (see step 1.3) and collagenase type 2 (enzymatic activity ~310–320 U/mg dw).

 NOTE: Weigh the animal prior to sacrifice.
-The amount of collagenase type 2 supplemented into the digestion buffer is dictated by the weight of the animal (2.25 mg of collagenase type 2 per 1 mg of body weight).
+The amount of collagenase type 2 supplemented into the digestion buffer is dictated by the weight of the animal (2.25 mg of collagenase type 2 per 1 g of body weight).

 To prepare 100 mM CaCl2, add 1.47 g of CaCl2 to 100 mL of molecular biology grade water.
 Stir until dissolved, then pass through a 0.2 µm filter and store at room temperature for up to 2 months.